J. Kiffin Penry Epilepsy MiniFellow Network

 ACCREDITATION/DISCLOSURE/ACKNOWLEDGMENTS

-The Wake Forest University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-Wake Forest University School of Medicine designates this educational activity for a maximum of 17 AMA PRA Category 1 Credit(s)™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
-All faculty participating in Continuing Medical Education Programs sponsored by The Wake Forest University School of Medicine are expected to disclose to the program audience any real or apparent conflict(s) of interest related to the content of their presentation.
+The Wake Forest School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Wake Forest School of Medicine designates this live activity for a maximum of 17.5 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only credit commensurate with the extent of their participation in the activity.
+All faculty participating in Continuing Medical Education Programs sponsored by The Wake Forest School of Medicine are expected to disclose to the program audience any real or apparent conflict(s) of interest related to the content of their presentation.

 Red Divider Line